henryhawke/mcp-titan/README.md

-# Titan Memory MCP Server
+# HOPE Memory MCP Server

 Stdio-first Model Context Protocol (MCP) server that pairs a TensorFlow.js-backed memory model with optional online learning and workflow orchestration services.
 This README reflects the project state as of October 10, 2025 and aligns with the current `src/index.ts` implementation.